This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Support for CSS has greatly improved since 2010.
 Only vertical positioning remains an issue among browsers — but without much finer control than CSS can provide, that is, without font- and glyph-specific behavior, such positioning will remain crude.

-So far, table frames and rules are supported by IE, Mozilla Firefox, Opera, Safari, and Elinks.
+So far, table frames and rules are supported by Gecko and Webkit-based growsers, and Elinks.
 Konqueror tries, but doesn’t get it right.
-Both Opera and Safari draw rules where they should not.
-(Opera started doing this at some point.)

 Frame logic in Mozilla, MSIE, and Elinks is different.
 Both MSIE and Elinks